 In this Article

-Pumpkin Pie Spice Ingredients
+Pumpkin Spice Ingredients

 The four primary ingredients are: